wandsdn/redcables-ansible/README.md

 For a high level overview of the architecture of this network and a set of hardware requirements see our [conference-sdn-nfv-network](https://github.com/wandsdn/conference-sdn-nfv-network) repo.

+### Playbook structure

+The structure of this repo is based on the [Ansible Best Practices](https://docs.ansible.com/ansible/playbooks_best_practices.html) documentation, they explain how each file is used and how inventory and roles work.

 ### Customisation

 To customise how the network is deployed you can modify the roles assigned to